Donald Trump to speak at CPAC in first major public appearance since leaving office

 Published

-Trump is expected to talk about the future of the GOP and Biden's immigration policies when he addresses the Conservative Political Action Conference.
+Trump is expected to talk about the future of the GOP and Biden's immigration policies when he addresses the Conservative Political...Full Article

 Published

-Trump is expected to talk about the future of the GOP and Biden's immigration policies when he addresses the Conservative Political Action Conference.
+Trump is expected to talk about the future of the GOP and Biden's immigration policies when he addresses the Conservative Political...Full Article

 Former President Donald Trump will be making his first appearance since leaving office next week in Orlando.